-- At approximately the same time the Filing Assembly MDE submits the filing to the court, the Filing Assembly MDE - 583 MAY serve the entire filing, including core filing, case type-specific and court-specific information, to other parties in - the case by invoking the ServeFiling operation on the ServiceMDE associated with the service recipient.
-This - operation MUST NOT be used to serve parties in a new case or to persons or organizations that have not yet been
+At approximately the same time the Filing Assembly MDE submits the filing to the court, the Filing Assembly MDE MAY serve the entire filing, to other parties in the case by invoking the ServeFiling operation on the ServiceMDE associated with the service recipient.
+This operation MUST NOT be used to serve parties in a new case or to persons or organizations that have not yet been made party to the case.
+The Legal Service MDE responds synchronously with an acknowledgement that the message will be delivered to the service recipient or with an error.

-- 586 made party to the case.
-The Legal Service MDE responds synchronously with an acknowledgement that the - message will be delivered to the service recipient or with an error. - If the court hosts a hub Service MDE, the Filing Assembly MDE MAY send a message to the hub Service MDE's - ServeFiling operation.
-The hub Service MDE MUST then broadcast the message to each of the individual Legal - 590 Service MDE's ServeFiling operations and respond synchronously with a single ServiceResponseMessage to the - 591 Filing Assembly MDE, conveying the results of each individual service transaction. - 592 If a court chooses to support electronic service, then each Filing Assembly MDE MUST support service operations - for the clients for which it provides Filing Assembly functionality.
+If the court hosts a hub Service MDE, the Filing Assembly MDE MAY send a message to the hub Service MDE's ServeFiling operation.
+The hub Service MDE MUST then broadcast the message to each of the individual Legal Service MDE's ServeFiling operations and respond synchronously with a single ServiceResponseMessage to the Filing Assembly MDE, conveying the results of each individual service transaction.

+If a court chooses to support electronic service, then each Filing Assembly MDE MUST support service operations for the clients for which it provides Filing Assembly functionality.